davenkin/andy-springboot4-template/ADRs/005_project_structure.md

 ## Implementation

+At the top level, there are two packages:
+- `common`: contains all common code, such as Spring configuration, event infrastructure and database migration etc.
+- `feature`: contains all domain features categorised by business entities.

 When implementing, keep the folder structure as flat as possible.
-The Aggregate Root is at the highest level under `business` package, then followed by other technical layers, use the following structure:
+The Aggregate Root is at the highest level under `feature` package, then followed by other technical layers, use the following structure:

 The `1` in `(class:1)` indicates there can be only one class, `(class:N)` for multiple.